MicrosoftDocs/ATADocs/ATPDocs/playbook-setup-lab.md

 ---
-title: Microsoft Defender for Identity security alert lab setup
+title: Security alert lab setup
 description: In this lab, you set up a Microsoft Defender for Identity test lab for simulating threats for detection by Defender for Identity. ms.date: 01/01/2023 ms.topic: how-to